 Why we need to limit screen time for kids

-So how do you know what is an acceptable amount of time for your children to spend in front of a screen?
-This is something which I have been keen to monitor from the very start with our Beans and I have attended lots of information sessions to help us and others is getting the right information.
+So, how do you know what an acceptable amount of time your children spend in front of a screen is?
+This is something which I have been keen to monitor from the very start with our Beans, and I have attended lots of information sessions to help us and others get the right information.

 The double-edged sword